If you run a SaaS startup, Google Ads (formerly known as Google AdWords) could be the greatest customer acquisition platform you’ve never tried.

 If you sell a very expensive SaaS product, call extensions can help you get people on the phone and close deals.
 However, at the typical $49 to $99 SaaS price point, encouraging customers to call you isn’t a scalable strategy.

-Instead of focusing on extensions, which you can use to optimize your AdWords campaign once it’s already producing profitable leads and sales, focus on keyword targeting and improving your ad copy in the early stages of your campaign.
+Instead of focusing on extensions, which you can use to optimize your Google Ads campaign once it’s already producing profitable leads and sales, focus on keyword targeting and improving your ad copy in the early stages of your campaign.

 Is your SaaS startup using AdWords to earn new trial users and bring in new customers?
 If not, try running a campaign using the techniques listed above.
 With the right keywords, ad creatives and bidding strategy, you could be pleasantly surprised by the results.